Skip to content

 To see all existing versions for your project, run:

-divbase-cli version list # --project [PROJECT_NAME] to specify a non-default project
+divbase-cli version ls # --project [PROJECT_NAME] to specify a non-default project

 This will display a list of all saved versions, including their names, descriptions, and creation dates.